 A first in a series of hubs profiling the remarkable and wonderful birds that inhabit the British Isles.
 This particular hub explores the divers- sometimes known as loons and the magnificently plumaged grebes...

-Many of Europe's top football leagues, while oozing quality and talent, are often accused of stifling predictability often leaving fans bemoaning the continuing dominance of certain clubs.
-This hub serves to offer alternatives and showcase the most competitive football leagues in Europe.
+Many of Europe's top football leagues, while oozing quality and talent, are often accused of stifling predictability.
+They often leave fans bemoaning the continuing dominance of certain clubs.
+This serves serves to offer alternatives and showcase the most competitive football leagues in Europe.

 The orangutan is one of our closest relatives, and yet we know comparatively little about them.
 They are an animal, that we need to learn more about, because maybe knowing more about them will helps us understand ourselves better.
 Hopefully, we can do this before it's too late...